About the Journal

 Part II.
 Anonymity, attribution, and collaboration

-a) Authors are encouraged to nominate Managing Editors and referees for their manuscript, experts in the addressed area, without any promise or obligation on a part of the DPJ editors to invite any of them;
+a) Authors are encouraged to nominate Managing Editors and referees for their manuscript, experts in the addressed area, without any promise or obligation on the part of the DPJ editors to invite any of them;

 b) Authors may choose to remain anonymous (i.e., masked) or attributed (i.e., known);

-d) During the reviewing process both authors and referees may change their status from being anonymous to being attributed to each other (and public or just to each other);
+d) During the reviewing process, both authors and referees may change their status from being anonymous to being attributed to each other (and public or just to each other);

 The following policy addresses possible diverse conflicts between the Third and the Fourth points:

-Case 1: The authors feel that the external peer reviews are not helpful or do not offer fair critique of their manuscript, while trusting in the Managing Editors Team.
+Case 1: The authors feel that the external peer reviews are not helpful or do not offer a fair critique of their manuscript, while trusting in the Managing Editors Team.

-If the authors feel that their scholarship spirit is not being understood enough by some or all external reviewers or some or all external reviewers are not fair (e.g., paradigmatic gatekeeping), they may ask the Managing Editors to change some or all external reviewers.
+If the authors feel that their scholarship spirit is not being understood enough by some or all external reviewers or that some or all external reviewers are not fair (e.g., paradigmatic gatekeeping), they may ask the Managing Editors to change some or all external reviewers.

 Case 2: The authors are satisfied with the Managing Editors Team’s decision but dissatisfied with their particular recommendations